derhuerst/vbb-rest/docs/why.md

 ```

 VBB also has a mobile API (which this API uses under the hood) with an even more verbose output.

+## More Features

+This API enhances the functionality of their API with static data, which is used in e.g. `GET /stations` and `GET /lines`.

 ## Proper HTTP, Proper REST